-In the above example, we found that the flow difference F-R is a good primary CV.
-How do we select primary (economic) CVs in a systematic manner (step 3)?
+In the above example, we found that the relative flow difference $CV_1 = (F-R)/S$ is a good primary CV.
+How do we find good primary (economic) CVs in a systematic manner (step 3)?

 We make the standard assumption here that a steady-state analysis is sufficient for studying the economics.
 The question is: How can we turn optimization into a setpoint problem?
-The issue is to find some "magic" variable, c, to keep constant.
-The obvious "magic" variable is the gradient of the cost function, $J_u = dJ/du$, which should be zero at the optimum point, independent of disturbances.
-However, before we look at this idea, let us look in a bit more detail in Steps 1 to 3 in the proposed procedure for selecting economic CVs.
+What should we control (CV) to get close-to-optimal operation (with minimum cost J)?
+The obvious CV is the gradient of the cost function, $J_u = dJ/du$ , which should be zero at the optimum point, independent of disturbances.
+However, before we look at this and other ideas, let us look in a bit more detail in Steps 1 to 3 in the proposed procedure for selecting CVs.